 State Residency Change

 HACC students living in Pennsylvania enjoy lower tuition rates than out-of-state students.
-Students must take certain steps to update their residency with HACC when moving.

 Am I considered a state resident?

 To qualify for in-state tuition rates as a Pennsylvania resident, you must meet the criteria set forth in the Pennsylvania Code –35.29b, Commonwealth Residency.

 To be considered a resident of Pennsylvania, you must meet one of the following:

 - You are a permanent resident or a non-citizen with an eligible immigrant status.

 - You have resided in the state of Pennsylvania for a period of 12 months prior to the start of the enrolled term.

 Or you may be eligible for in-state tuition if you meet one of the following: